Premiered September 13, 1997.

 Thankfully, Barbara Gordon (Tara Strong) is shopping for Christmas presents and changes into her Batgirl identity to fight Clayface.

-New Year's Eve arrives, but Batman and Robin (Mathew Valencia) don't get ring the New Year in peace.
+New Year's Eve arrives, but Batman and Robin (Mathew Valencia) don't get to ring the New Year in peace.

 |Joker has a henchman check the rigging of the sonic bomb.|